 The purpose of the ChLA Newsletter is to inform the membership of the ongoing activities of the Association.

-The editor(s) of the ChLA Newsletter is/are appointed by the President with the approval of the Executive Board for a three-year term, renewable with Board approval.
-The term of the newsletter editor(s) begins in June.
+- Editor(s) of the ChLA Newsletter is/are appointed by the President with the approval of the Executive Board for a three-year term, renewable with Board approval. - Terms begin immediately following ChLA's annual meeting

-Duties of the Newsletter Editor(s)
+Newsletter Editor(s) Responsibilities:

-- 1. To produce two issues of the newsletter per year, one in the spring and one in the fall.
-Each issue shall be between 8-12 printed pages. - 2.
+- 1. To produce four issues of the newsletter per year, January, April, Post Conference, October. - 2.
 To work with the Association Manager in developing items included in each issue, including contacting the appropriate committee chairs or other persons for the information needed. - 3.
-Provide articles to the Meeting Expectations' graphic designer to do the layout of the issue. - 4.
-To provide the Association Manager with camera-ready copy for review.
-A final draft is presented by the Association Manager to the President for approval prior to printing and online posting.
-The Association Manager will arrange for mailing and distribution to the membership once printed and will also post to the ChLA website and electronically notify the membership. - 5.
+Provide articles to the Association Manager, who will enter content into newsletter template to be emailed and create full articles in the MemberClicks Blog. - 4.
+A final draft is presented by the Association Manager to the President for approval prior to sending it to the membership and online posting. - 5.
 To submit detailed reports semiannually or annually as warranted to the Board. - 6.
 Forward all relevant files to successor(s) at the time of the annual meeting.